Borderline Personality Disorder

 What treatments are available for BPD?

 Psychotherapy, or talk therapy, is considered the cornerstone of BPD treatment according to the National Alliance on Mental Illness (NAMI).
 A comprehensive health treatment plan for borderline personality disorder may include a combination of psychotherapy and specific work to repair social factors alongside a clinical social worker or other mental health professionals.
-A mental health provider may also recommend medication to help manage severe symptoms in some cases.
+A mental health provider may also recommend medication to help manage severe symptoms for some disorders.
 Do not start, stop, or change any medication without consulting a psychiatrist or other healthcare provider who can manage your psychiatric management plan.
 Types of therapy that are commonly recommended for those who develop borderline personality disorder (BPD) are listed below.

 Dialectical behavior therapy (DBT)